32 Communication policy

 Key terms/names

-Late in the 20th century and early in the 21st, three major changes occurred.
-The telecommunications market was liberalised, privatised then partly re-nationalised.
+Late in the 20th century and early in the 21st, four major changes occurred.
+First, the telecommunications market was liberalised, privatised then partly re-nationalised.
 New entrants were allowed to offer services and build their own infrastructure and the government’s shareholding in the incumbent Telstra was sold in three tranches from 1997 to 2006.
-From 2009, the National Broadband Network (NBN) returned the federal government to a large, direct role in the local telecommunications market.
-Second, foreign ownership restrictions were progressively removed, and particular transactions accommodated, in ways that permitted a higher level of overseas participation in media sectors that had been largely controlled by Australians.
+A few years later, the National Broadband Network (NBN) returned the federal government to a large, direct role in the local telecommunications market.
+Second, foreign ownership restrictions were progressively removed, and particular transactions were accommodated.
+This permitted a higher level of overseas participation in media sectors that had been largely controlled by Australians.
 Third, from the mid-1990s, the internet transformed the social and economic processes of communication.
 This eventually affected all people and enterprises.
-For Australian policy makers, one of the most important features of the new digital economy and society was that largely new commercial organisations came to dominate it – Facebook, Apple, Alphabet/Google, Amazon, Netflix and Microsoft.
+For Australian policy makers, one of the most important features of the new digital economy and society was that largely new commercial organisations came to dominate it – Apple and Microsoft, Alphabet/Google, Amazon and Meta/Facebook/Instagram, Netflix and Nvidia.
 They became the world’s biggest corporations, measured by market capitalisation, and they were based outside Australia.
 This changed some of the targets and instruments of Australian communications policy, though many of its broad themes have endured.
+Fourth, after briefly imagining that communications technologies and networks had become primarily tools of commerce and pleasure in the uni-polar 1990s, rising geo-political tensions in the 21st century reminded policy-makers of their strategic significance.[2]

 What’s at stake?

 Digital networks have accentuated the role of communications as an input to other industries.
-Recent analysis of investment in Australia from the mid-1960s to 2011 found a higher rate of return for information and communications technology (ICT) than non-ICT capital investment, and that the impact of ICT investment was more profound over the longer term.[2]
+Analysis of investment in Australia from the mid-1960s to 2011 found a higher rate of return for information and communications technology (ICT) than non-ICT capital investment, and that the impact of ICT investment was more profound over the longer term.[3]
 ICTs have come to be seen as ‘general purpose technologies’.
 These are ‘characterised by the potential for pervasive use in a wide range of sectors and by their technological dynamism’.
 According to Bresnahan and Trajtenberg, ‘As a [general purpose technology] evolves and advances it spreads throughout the economy, bringing about and fostering generalized productivity gains’.
-Earlier examples include the steam engine, the factory system, electricity, and semiconductors.[3]
-The perceived breadth, depth and scale of the impact of networked digital technologies have attracted the attention of politicians and policy actors well beyond the domain of ‘communications’.
+Earlier examples include the steam engine, the factory system, electricity, and semiconductors.[4]
+The perceived breadth, depth and scale of the impact of networked digital technologies attracted the attention of politicians and policy actors well beyond the domain of ‘communications’.
 So, for example, the initial members of the working group established in 2017 to consider 5G wireless developments included representatives from federal departments responsible for agriculture and water resources (especially for ‘precision agriculture’); infrastructure and regional development (autonomous vehicles); Prime Minister and Cabinet (smart cities and digital transformation activities); industry, innovation and science (digital economy strategy); as well as communications and arts.
+The scale of the transformations are captured by terms like the ‘Industrial Internet, the ‘Connected Enterprise’, the ‘Internet of Everything’ and what consulting firm Deloitte and others call a ‘Fourth Industrial Revolution’, to follow the revolution in power generation in the late 18th century, industrialisation in the early 20th century, and later electronic automation.[5]

 Characteristics of the policy space: what do we know

-The tech giants that have risen to such prominence in the communications and media landscape – Facebook, Apple, Amazon, Netflix and Google/Alphabet, the so-called FAANGs, as well as the durable Microsoft – are based overseas, unlike so many of the telecommunications, television and newspaper companies that dominated in Australia in the second half of the 20th century.
+The tech giants that have risen to such prominence in the communications and media landscape – Alphabet, Amazon, Apple, Meta, Microsoft, Netflix and Nvidia, the so-called Magnificent Seven are based overseas, unlike so many of the telecommunications, television and newspaper companies that dominated in Australia in the second half of the 20th century.
 Traditional measures of the scale of foreign involvement in domestic markets, like ‘foreign direct investment’ and numbers of local employees, are not good proxies for the level of influence achieved by USA-based platforms.
 A large part of their power arises from the data they are able to collect and analyse about their users.
 This data has itself become an economic resource, ‘the oil of the digital era’.
-Some argue it has changed the nature of competition so fundamentally that it necessitates a ‘radical rethink’ of competition policy.[11]
-At the same time, the corporate behemoths of the formal ‘data economy’ borrow from and interact with an informal economy of user-generated content, open source software, crowd-funded projects, unremunerated labour and organisational cross-subsidies.[12]
-The scale and sophistication of the data and analytical tools promise new levels of knowledge for policy makers, while the complexity of online and offline behaviour reinforces the fundamental unknowability of social practices.[13]
+Some argue it has changed the nature of competition so fundamentally that it necessitates a ‘radical rethink’ of competition policy.[13]
+At the same time, the corporate behemoths of the formal ‘data economy’ borrow from and interact with an informal economy of user-generated content, open source software, funded projects, unremunerated labour and organisational cross-subsidies.[14]
+The scale and sophistication of the data and analytical tools promise new levels of knowledge for policy makers, while the complexity of online and offline behaviour reinforces the fundamental unknowability of social practices.[15]

 Actors and politics of the domain

-The Australian Policy Handbook’s summary of the institutions of Australian public policy lists various elements of government (the executive, the Cabinet, public servants, ministerial advisers) and opposition, the ‘third sector’, the ‘fourth estate’, social movements, lobbyists and stakeholders.[14]
+The Australian Policy Handbook’s summary of the institutions of Australian public policy lists various elements of government (the executive, the Cabinet, public servants, ministerial advisers) and opposition, consultants, the ‘third sector’, social movements, the ‘fourth estate’, lobbyists and stakeholders.[16]
 In communications, several specific institutions deserve particular attention.
-Publicly funded regulators (the Australian Communications and Media Authority, the Australian Competition and Consumer Commission) and industry-funded complaints-handling organisations (the Telecommunications Industry Ombudsman, the Australian Press Council) play significant roles.
+Four publicly funded regulators – Australian Communications and Media Authority, Australian Competition and Consumer Commission, Office of the Children’s eSafety Commissioner or ‘eSafety’, Office of the Australian Information Commissioner – now collaborate in a Digital Platform Regulators Forum created in 2022.
+Industry funded complaints-handling organisations, the Telecommunications Industry Ombudsman and the Australian Press Council also play significant roles.
 The prevalence of state-funded organisations, discussed in the next section, means governments still play a major role in providing communications services as well as regulating service providers.
 The fourth estate, the media, is part of the field itself, not just the conduit for disseminating information about it.
 Citizens who are the ultimate focus of all policy need to be conceptualised also as consumers, users and audiences for communications services.

-These global arrangements are complex and overlapping: there are many regional (like the Trans-Pacific Partnership Agreement) and bilateral (like the Australia–New Zealand Closer Economic Relations Agreement) trade agreements as well as the WTO’s multilateral ones, and trade agreements now often include detailed provisions about intellectual property that are not necessarily consistent with WIPO agreements.
+These global arrangements are complex and overlapping: there are many regional (like the Comprehensive and Progressive Agreement for Trans-Pacific Partnership) and bilateral (like the Australia–New Zealand Closer Economic Relations Agreement) trade agreements as well as the WTO’s multilateral ones, and trade agreements now often include detailed provisions about intellectual property that are not necessarily consistent with WIPO agreements.
 Alongside these longstanding international dimensions, networked digital technologies have accentuated the global nature of many other policy issues.
-Global communication is not new – Australians have always read books, listened to music and watched movies from elsewhere and sent messages over networks owned and controlled by overseas-based organisations – but the current phase has rendered nationally based policy measures less effective in areas like taxation of multinational corporate activity, competition, consumer protection and policing child pornography.
+Global communication is not new – Australians have always read books, listened to music and watched movies from elsewhere and sent messages over networks owned and controlled by overseas-based organisations – but the current phase has rendered nationally based policy measures less effective in areas like taxation of multinational corporate activity, competition, consumer protection and policing child exploitation material.

 High-level public policy goals for communications in Australia are expressed in the objects of legislation, the outcomes specified for government funding programs and the charters of public institutions.
 Statutory objects emphasise several broad areas: first, equitable access to reliable basic services and innovation in the development of new services; second, content that reflects Australian identity, character and cultural diversity, covers issues of local significance, treats matters of public interest fairly and accurately, and respects community standards; and an industry that is efficient, competitive and responsive to Australian needs.
 These are enduring themes, articulated in distinctive policy responses in different eras.
 So regular mail deliveries and public payphones have been overtaken by fast fixed broadband and wide mobile coverage as the most important basic services.
-Broadcast radio and television are now less important to emerging generations than to older media users.
-The High Court’s 1992 Mabo decision[15] rewrote the political and cultural framework within which ‘Australian content’ needs to be imagined.
-Existing mechanisms for dealing with fairness and accuracy in news and current affairs have been overwhelmed in the digital era: policy responses to ‘fake news’ are a work-in-progress.[16]
-Communications networks have always been instruments of defence, national security and law enforcement but the rules and tools of surveillance have changed constantly: foreign shareholding in Telstra is still capped at 35 per cent and in 2012 and 2018 the federal government banned Chinese telecoms equipment makers Huawei and ZTE from supplying equipment for the NBN and 5G networks.[17]
+Broadcast radio and television are now less important to emerging generations than to older media users and local content requirements for streaming video services are supported to supplement and complement those already in place for broadcast and subscription TV services.
+The High Court’s 1992 Mabo decision[17] rewrote the political and cultural framework within which ‘Australian content’ needs to be imagined.
+Existing mechanisms for dealing with fairness and accuracy in news and current affairs have been overwhelmed in the digital era.
+Policy responses to ‘fake news’ are still a work-in-progress: (An Australian Code of Practice on Disinformation and Misinformation, overseen by the ACMA, was endorsed by Adobe, Apple, Google, Meta, Microsoft, Redbubble, TikTok and Twitch in 2021).[18]
+Communications networks have always been instruments of defence, national security and law enforcement but the rules and tools of surveillance have changed constantly: foreign shareholding in Telstra is still capped at 35 per cent and in 2012 and 2018 the federal government banned Chinese telecoms equipment makers Huawei and ZTE from supplying equipment for the NBN and 5G networks.[19]

 The broadening and deepening of the social and economic role of networked digital technologies has changed the politics of communications in at least two ways.
 First, the political power of particular media forms, especially commercial TV, newspapers and talkback radio, has diminished, along with the unrivalled influence of their owners.
 Former editor-in-chief of the Herald and Weekly Times, Les Carlyon, described Australia’s media policy in the 1980s and 1990s as ‘founded on notions of mates [especially Kerry Packer and Rupert Murdoch] and enemies [especially the old owners of the Fairfax and Herald and Weekly Times newspapers], just like the third world’.[24]
 The decline in the power of old media’s owners was especially apparent through the long process of switching broadcast television to digital transmission from 2001–13, which freed a large amount of radiofrequency spectrum for mobile broadband.[25]
 The technological migration enabled both an economic and a political transition.